gitachyut/trash-old-content/README.md

 # trash-old-content
-Delete all post and related contents within a time frame
+Delete all old wordpress post and related contents within a time frame.